 |French Southern Territories||Tokelau||Holy See||Virgin Islands, British||Virgin Islands, U.S.,|

 For the Second-Order Administrative Division, this is only applicable to the United States (US).
-For instance, Hill County, Pender County etc. are some example of Second-Order Administrative Division’s full name that are supported in GeoDataSource for the United States.
+For instance, Hill County, Pender County etc. are some examples of Second-Order Administrative Division’s full name that are supported in GeoDataSource for the United States.